 1. You’ve Gained Muscle Instead

-One of the reasons why you might not be losing weight while eating 1600 calories is because you’re gaining muscle at the same rate that you’re losing weight, so your body weight isn’t changing.
+One of the reasons why you might not be losing weight while eating 1600 calories is that you’re gaining muscle at the same rate that you’re losing weight, so your body weight isn’t changing.

 If you’re putting on 1lb of muscle at the same rate that you’re losing 1lb of fat, then you would look different but your weight on the scale wouldn’t change.
 It’s important to note that changes in your body composition are still a measure of progress.

-I would prefer that my body composition was changing instead of my body weight because when you add muscle and your body composition changes, your metabolism speeds up so that you burn calories at a fast rate, you look better, and you generally feel better in your skin.
+Personally, I would prefer that my body composition was changing instead of my body weight because when you add muscle and your body composition changes, your metabolism speeds up so that you burn calories at a fast rate, you look better, and you generally feel better in your skin.

 So it’s important to note that if your weight isn’t changing but your measurements are changing, then you’re still making progress by eating 1600 calories per day.